arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-C/getting-started-C.md

+---
+title: "Getting Started with Alvik"
+difficulty: beginner
+description: "Take your first steps with Arduino® Alvik on Arduino IDE"
+tags:
+  - Robot, MicroPython, Education
+author: "Pedro Sousa Lima"
+---

 # Getting Started with Alvik on Arduino IDE

+The Arduino® Alvik robot was designed to be compatible with both C++ and MicroPython.
+To ensure a smooth experience, functions have the same structure and parameters across all environments.
+This means the [Alvik's API reference](https://docs.arduino.cc/tutorials/alvik/api-overview/) can be used as a resource regardless of which environment you choose.
+In this guide, we will prepare the board to be programmed using the Arduino IDE.

 ## Requirements

 ### Software

-- **Arduino IDE**: The primary development environment for writing, compiling, and uploading code to Alvik.
+- **Arduino IDE**: A modern desktop-based [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE).
-- **Alvik Library for Arduino**: A library that provides easy access to the Alvik robot's functionalities.
+- **Alvik Library for Arduino**: A [library](https://github.com/arduino-libraries/Arduino_Alvik) that provides easy access to the Alvik robot's functionalities.
 - **USB Drivers**: Ensure you have the correct drivers installed to communicate with Alvik via USB.
+- **STM32Cube**: You will need this 3rd party programmer tool by ST available [here](https://www.st.com/en/development-tools/stm32cubeprog.html) to program the STM board.

 ### Hardware